henkall/cod4xServer-docker/README.md

 ~~~

 Note the following.
-- The container uses by default port UDP 28960 as default so that has to be forwarded.

 | **Host path** | **Container path** | Note |
 | --- | --- | --- |